RN Full-time

 • Have Fun While Serving

-Position Summary: Assessment Nurse (Part-Time RN)
+Position Summary: Registered Nurse

-The Assessment Nurse (RN) plays a vital role in ensuring residents receive the best quality of care possible.
+The Nurse (RN) plays a vital role in ensuring residents receive the best quality of care possible.
 You’ll conduct comprehensive health and wellness assessments, determine levels of care, and collaborate with interdisciplinary teams to promote resident well-being — all while maintaining compliance with Connecticut state regulations.

 You’ll work closely with our Health and Wellness Director and Executive Director to ensure residents and families experience the highest level of support and confidence in their care.